Jeanne Bal: Career

 Bal was a regular cast member on the ABC comedy Sid Caesar Invites You (1958).
-In the 1959–60 season, she featured in the short-lived NBC sitcom Love and Marriage, which ran during the 1959 season, as Pat Baker, the business partner of her father (William Demarest), the founder of a failing music publishing company.
+In the 1959–60 season, she featured in the short-lived NBC sitcom Love and Marriage as Pat Baker, the business partner of her father (William Demarest), the founder of a failing music publishing company.

 In 1961, Bal became a regular on the sitcom Bachelor Father, but left shortly afterwards.
 Her other television credits include four appearances on Perry Mason, including the role of Dr. Linda Carey in the 1962 episode, "The Case of the Angry Astronaut", and murder victim Vera Wynne in the 1965 episode, "The Case of the Telltale Tap".
 In 1963, she guest-starred as Melissa, an overly ambitious saloon girl, on Bonanza in the episode "The Saga of Whizzer McGee."
 Bal also appeared in guest roles on Wagon Train, Riverboat, and I Spy.
-In "The Man Trap" (1966), the very first episode of the original Star Trek series, she played a lethal shape-shifting alien which craves salt.
+In "The Man Trap" (1966), the very first episode of the original Star Trek series, she played a lethal shape-shifting alien who craves salt.

 On Mr. Novak Bal portrayed Assistant Vice Principal Jean Pagano during the 1963–64 season.
 Initially, plans called for increasing her role for the 1964–65 season, promoting her to second billing on the show, but the producer instead cut the number of episodes in which she was to appear.
 The result was that she left the program.

 Bal's first stage appearance came in Gypsy Lady.
-She also appeared on Broadway in the musical The Gay Life, introducing the song "Why Go Anywhere At All?"
-During the run, Bal was given a different song to sing in the same spot, "You're Not the Type."
+She also appeared on Broadway in the musical The Gay Life, introducing the song "Why Go Anywhere at All?"
+During the run, Bal was given a different song to sing in the same spot, "You're Not the Type".

 Her other Broadway credits include Call Me Madam (1950), Great to Be Alive!
 (1950), and Alive and Kicking (1950).

 She also toured the United States in productions of Guys and Dolls and South Pacific, among other shows.